 - Add asparagus to the boiling water and cook until tender, about 2-3 minutes.
 Similarly drain asparagus and add to ice water for 1 min; drain and set aside.

 - In large bowl, combine peas, asparagus, pea shoots, lemon zest, lemon juice, mint and olive oil and toss to combine.
-Season with salt and pepper.
+Season with salt and pepper, to taste.
 Optional: garnish with a slice of lemon.

 Leave a comment